 The bill is at least three years old.
-To eliminate a tax liability, the tax return must have been originally due at least three years before you filed for bankruptcy.
+Meaning, to eliminate tax liabilities, the tax return in question had to have been due at least three years before you filed for bankruptcy.

-You pass the “240-day rule.”
-The income tax bill must have been assessed by the IRS at least 240 days before you file your bankruptcy petition, or must not have been assessed yet.
-(This time limit may be extended if the IRS suspended collection activity because of an offer in compromise or a previous bankruptcy filing.)
+You pass the “240-day rule,” in which case the IRS assessed the income tax bill at least 240 days before you filed your bankruptcy petition, or the IRS did not assess your income tax bill yet.
+This time limit will extend if the IRS suspended collection activity because of an offer in compromise or a previous bankruptcy filing.